 When students recycle their plastic bottles, have them save the caps in a separate container.
 Then, use them to create colorful mosaics, like this cheery frog.
 (Get more craft projects made with recycled materials here.)

-The fun thing about a doodle project is that kids can just let themselves go.
+Regardless of artistic ability, doodle projects provide the perfect opportunity for kids to just let themselves go.
 The real fun comes as they laugh and chatter while they work.

 Folding the traditional Japanese paper crane is a soothing activity, once you get the hang of it.
-Ancient legend promises peace and happiness to those who fold one thousand of these paper birds.
+Ancient legend promises peace and happiness to those who fold 1,000 of these paper birds.
 Your students don’t have to fold that many, but once they get going, they might surprise you!

 Learn more: The Art of Education

-Sewing is a great skill for kids to learn, and these pizza pillows will definitely draw them in.
+Sewing is a great skill for kids to learn, so these pizza pillows will be a great place to start.
 The nice thing about this collaborative art project is that every student can take their part of it home at the end of the year.